Five Pillars of Islam: Third Pillar: Zakat (Almsgiving)

 Ritual fasting is an obligatory act during the month of Ramadan.
 Muslims must abstain from food and drink from dawn to dusk during this month, and are to be especially mindful of other sins.
-Fasting is necessary for every Muslim that has reached puberty (unless he/she suffers from a medical condition which prevents him/her from doing so).
+Fasting is necessary for every Muslim that has reached puberty (unless they suffer from a medical condition which prevents them from doing so).

 The fast is meant to allow Muslims to seek nearness and to look for forgiveness from God, to express their gratitude to and dependence on him, atone for their past sins, and to remind them of the needy.
 During Ramadan, Muslims are also expected to put more effort into following the teachings of Islam by refraining from violence, anger, envy, greed, lust, profane language, gossip and to try to get along with fellow Muslims better.
 In addition, all obscene and irreligious sights and sounds are to be avoided.